Interview with Dedicated React Developers

 Here at Mobilunity we try to follow the trends, and to always know what are the popular technologies on the market.
 As a Dedicated Teams provider, we get a lot of requests for a Remote React.JS developer, so of course, we made our own research on why is the technology the biggest trend in Front-end development today.
 Our React Developers Denis and Roman, working on a French marketplace project, gladly helped us to figure out why React and what trends in React web development currently exist.
 See our video interview and read the transcript below.

-The host of our mini interview with React engineers is Olga, Account Manager at Mobilunity, who will be happy to answer all your questions about building remote dedicated teams.
+The host of our mini interview with React engineers is Olga, Account Manager at Mobilunity, who will be happy to answer all your questions about hiring remote react developer and building remote dedicated teams.

 Why ReactJS is so popular right now?

 Denis: Everyone is excited about so-called React Fiber, which is an ongoing reimplementation of React’s core algorithm.
 It will increase suitability of React for things like animation, allowing to split components rendering into multiple chunks, prioritizing some of them and having the ability to pause or even abort rendering of less important parts of application.
 This big change will define the future of React for the next few years and as most of React developers, I`m looking forward to trying it in a real application.

 Roman: I think React is so popular because it simple to learn, understand and easy to use, has good and big community and also brings some new approaches into creating client side applications.